-This deeply caramelized burnt sugar toffee is finished with a sheet of melted chocolate and toasted walnuts.
+This deeply caramelized english toffee is topped with a sheet of chocolate and toasted walnuts.
 It’s perfect for holiday gift baskets and cookie exchanges.

 I started out life totally indifferent to chocolate.
 For my first ten years, I’d eat it when it was offered, but always preferred sweets that were based on vanilla, fruit or toffee flavors.
 Pecan was my favorite ice cream flavor, and when Eleanor’s platter of holiday treats arrived each year, the first candies I went for were the homemade caramels.

 I made just a couple changes to the original recipe.
 I swapped in toasted walnuts for the almonds and I cooked it just a bit longer than called for.
 As I’ve aged, I’ve found that I like my candy to have an edge.
-I want sweets to have complexity and so when I cooked the butter and sugar together, I took it to the brink of of being burnt.
+I want sweets to have complexity and so when I cooked the butter and sugar together, I took it a few degrees hotter.
 It’s sweet and sharp and utterly entrancing.
 It’s one I plan on making for many years to come.

 - 1 pound unsalted butter

 - 8 ounces semi-sweet chocolate chips

 - Line a rimmed half-sheet pan with parchment paper.

 - Melt butter in a wide pot over medium-high heat.
 Stir in sugar and salt as the butter melts.

 - Stir constantly with a silicone spatula, regularly scraping down the sides.
 It will bubble and hiss as you stir.